Vib-UX/Joana_Bot/README.md

 # Joana_Bot
-A basic chatbot from scratch
+A basic chatbot from scratch using ML Algorithms and DL